-Once I felt confident that it was time to move away from Hostgator, I purchased Siteground hosting for 2 years at a 60% discounted price using this link.
-Initially I considered buying it for one year, but I quickly realized that I would be paying way too much for the second year’s renewal.
+Once I felt confident that it was time to move away from Hostgator, I purchased Siteground hosting for two years at a 60% discounted price using this link.
+Initially, I considered buying it for one year, but I quickly realized that I would be paying way too much for the second year’s renewal.

 Afte purchasing the hosting, I started looking for migration options.
 Siteground offers free website migration, which is quite useful for non-technical users.
 In my case, I wanted to migrate my WordPress blog myself, so I used the Duplicator plugin to start migrating the site.

 - You can read the tutorial here: How to use Duplicator plugin to migrate a WordPress site